varnish/orca/README.md

 ### Orca Premium:

-- **Cache private repositories:** Automatic access control integration for private repositories.
+- **Cache private repositories:** Automatic access control integration for private repositories like Artifactory, Nexus, and Google Artifact Registry.
 - **Persisted cache:** Extend and persist the memory cache with Massive Storage Engine (MSE).
 - **OpenTelemetry Tracing:** Observe requests as they flow through your network.
 - **Programmable:** Apply your own logic to the request handling with Varnish Configuration Language (VCL).